mxkaske/black-stories/README.md

 - add dynamic OG images like title of game and personalized data like number of questions till resolved or time needed.
 - use `route.ts` for app API routing (next bigger update)
 - add tips (in footer maybe - _not_ in information) like:
-  1. Is it important where/what/who?
+  1. Is it important where/what/who? (how to ask questions)
   2. ... (check for more tips)
 - Add a `trained` badge for trained games to let the user know about accuracy?
 - Add a `not accurate` button for solved games that have not been solved yet